 I have also recently discovered this amazing place called the New York Public Library.
 It’s a paradise of pure motives, where the only reason to pick up a book is because you want to read it, right at that moment.
 If you don’t want to read it, you don’t have to take it home with you.
 Somebody else, paid by the government, will take care of it for you and make sure you can find it on that distant day when you might want to.

 In the meantime, you can be out in the world living your life.
 At home, you can have room for furniture that your friends sit in when they come over to visit.
 Instead of shelling out for that copy of Rabelais (just in case!), you can have spare cash for new clothes, food, and rent.
+You can have light and space and room to think.
+The more free space there is in your house, the less room there is in your head for bullshit.

 Besides, now that I bought an eReader, I never have to get rid of a book I buy, ever again.